ary-ban/ary-ban/README.md

 - Computer vision systems that move from model experiments into usable pipelines.
 - Full-stack AI products with clear user workflows, clean persistence, and realistic deployment paths.
 - Practical evaluations: accuracy tradeoffs, cost models, and simple infrastructure choices before heavier systems are introduced.

-For broader work samples, course projects, or private repositories, I can share a tailored list on request.